 What the buyer did

-The buyer offered the seller $24,500 — the asking price minus the replacement-pack cost.
+The buyer offered the seller $34,500 — pricing in the realistic resale hit a verified abnormal SoH carries, plus a reserve for the worst-case out-of-warranty exposure.
 The seller declined.
 The buyer walked.
-Three weeks later the same listing reappeared at $36,500 — still not low enough.
+Three weeks later the same listing reappeared at $36,500 — still not low enough to absorb the trajectory risk.

 "I would have signed for $42,990 the next day.
 Your report was the most useful $349 I've ever spent."